 Every year, audiences look forward to the Super Bowl for the big game, halftime show, and the new and exciting batch of commercials.
-Including the good, the bad, and the “what did I just watch,” we’re breaking down Super Bowl LVII’s commercial wins and whiffs.
+To include the good, the bad, and the “what did I just watch?” we’re breaking down Super Bowl LVII’s commercial wins and whiffs.

 Super Bowl LVII’s Commerical Wins